The optical architecture of a heterogenous quantum network deployed in production facilities: Introduction

-As a result, cryptographic keys could be distributed between any pair of nodes in the network, independently of the QKD manufacturer and network operator.
-These capabilities were exposed to applications through standardised interfaces, which benefited from the programmability of the network as a whole.
-The outcome allowed the execution of a wide variety of use cases~\cite{madrid_corto, web_openqkd, qokd2} based on quantum-distributed keys.
-Specific hardware was installed to provide encryption at OSI layerss~1 and~2.
-Software applications allow secure communication on higher OSI layers, such as an IPsec implementation~\cite{madrid_ipsec_rubén} and one based on TLS~\cite{madrid_tls_jaime}.
+The operation of the global quantum network was based on a standardized key management system combined with a software-defined approach to quantum networks (SD-QKD)~\cite{madrid_corto}, which allowed cryptographic keys to be distributed between any pair of nodes in the network, regardless of the QKD manufacturer and network domain.
+Moreover, this ease the accommodation of the heterogeneous QKD systems, which varied in key rates and standardization compliance.
+These capabilities were made available to applications through standardised interfaces and the execution of a wide variety of use cases based on quantum-distributed keys.
+Specific hardware was installed to provide encryption at OSI layers~1 and~2, as well as software applications to allow secure communication on higher OSI layers, such as IPsec~\cite{madrid_ipsec_rubén} and TLS~\cite{madrid_tls_jaime} implementations.

 The paper is organised as follows.
 In the next sections, the related work and an overview about quantum and optical communications is outlined and the coexistence and integration approach of classical and quantum optical networks is discussed.
-Then, a detailed description of the solutions implemented in MadQCI and its main performance are presented to serve as a blueprint for large-scale quantum network deployments.
-The paper finishes with conclusions and an outlook.
+Then, a detailed description of the solutions implemented in the Madrid quantum network and its main performance is presented.
+The paper finishes with the conclusions.